IFK Norrköping

 Idrottsföreningen Kamraterna Norrköping, more commonly known as IFK Norrköping or simply Norrköping, is a Swedish professional football club based in Norrköping.
-The club is affiliated to Östergötlands Fotbollförbund and play their home games at Östgötaporten.
+The club is affiliated to Östergötlands Fotbollförbund and play their home games at PlatinumCars Arena.
 The club colours, reflected in their crest and kit, are white and blue.
 Formed on 29 May 1897, the club have won thirteen national championship titles and six national cup titles.

 The club plays in the highest Swedish tier, Allsvenskan, which they first won in 1943.
 IFK Norrköping were most successful during the 1940s, when they won five Swedish championships and two Svenska Cupen titles under the Hungarian coach Lajos Czeizler and with players like Gunnar Nordahl and Nils Liedholm.

 IFK Norrköping won the 2015 Allsvenskan, their first win since 1989, which also gave them a spot in the second qualification round of 2016–17 UEFA Champions League.

 History

-IFK Norrköping dominated Swedish football in the post war era and won the first division 11 times in 20 years, culminating in the league triumph of 1963.
-It took the club another 26 years before adding championship title number 12 to the trophy cabinet.
+IFK Norrköping won the first division 11 times in 20 years, the last in 1963.
+It won for its 12th time in 1989.

-On 31 October 2015, IFK Norrköping won their 13th championship title after defeating the defending champions Malmö FF with 2–0 away in Swedbank Stadion in Malmö in the last round of 2015 Allsvenskan.
-This was the second time in a row they had to wait 26 years between titles.
+On 31 October 2015, IFK Norrköping won its 13th championship title after defeating the defending champions Malmö FF with 2–0 away in Swedbank Stadion in Malmö in the last round of 2015 Allsvenskan.
 On 8 November IFK Norrköping won supercupen against Swedish cup winners IFK Göteborg.
-The result was 3–0 after a dominating performance from the reigning Swedish champions.
+The result was 3–0.